Step 1: Off-Road Assessment

 Step 2: On-Road Assessment

 A practical test in a dual-controlled car with the Occupational Therapist and Driving Instructor.
-You'll drive in a variety of areas while we observe your road rules, hazard response, and vehicle control.
+You'll drive around your local areas while we observe things like your road awareness, hazard response, and vehicle control.

 Step 3: Outcome